funcompbio/funcompbio.github.io/setup.md

 "[install R for the first time](https://cran.r-project.org/bin/windows/base)".
-Finally, follow the instructions in the loaded page, which essentially consist of downloading an installer program (a `.exe` file) and executing it in your computer to install R. **If you want** to be able to use R from the Unix command line, using a [text editor](#text-editor) you should create a new file called `.bashrc` in your _home_ directory and add the following line:
+Finally, follow the instructions in the loaded page, which essentially consist of downloading an installer program (a `.exe` file) and executing it in your computer to install R. **If you need** to be able to use R from the Unix command line (see section below on [pandoc](#pandoc)), using a [text editor](#text-editor) you should create a new file called `.bashrc` in your _home_ directory and add the following line:

 ```
-$ export PATH="/c/Program Files/R/R-4.0.3/bin":$PATH
+$ export PATH="/c/Program Files/R/R-4.2.2/bin":$PATH
 ```
-where you should replace the added path `/c/Program Files/R/R-4.0.3/bin` by the path in the filesystem where the R executables have been stored.
+where **you should replace** the added path `/c/Program Files/R/R-4.2.2/bin` by the path in the filesystem where the R executables have been stored.
 If the file `.bashrc` already existed, open it in the [text editor](#text-editor) and add the previous line to the bottom of the file.
 Once you have created or updated this file `.bashrc`, you need to exit the current Git Bash terminal window and start a new one.
 In this new terminal window you should then be able to see that the `R` executable is available by typing:

 ```
 $ which R